TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Training and Evaluation Setup

-\paragraph{Evaluation Protocol.} Evaluation is performed on a fixed set of 256 held-out prompts per environment.
-Decoding uses temperature $T=0.5$, and episodes are truncated after 5 turns or 10 total actions.
-We report the following metrics: \begin{enumerate} \item \textbf{Success Rate / Final Task Accuracy.} Task completion rate on the fixed validation prompts, e.g., solving the puzzle in Sokoban, reaching the goal in FrozenLake, and completing a successful purchase in WebShop.
+\item \textbf{Success Rate / Final Task Accuracy.} Task completion rate on the fixed validation prompts, e.g., solving the puzzle in Sokoban, reaching the goal in FrozenLake, and completing a successful purchase in WebShop.

-\item \textbf{Rollout Entropy.} Average token-level entropy of sampled responses, used as a proxy for exploration and policy uncertainty.
-Sharp drops indicate premature convergence or collapse.
+\item \textbf{Rollout Entropy.} Average token-level entropy of sampled responses, used as an indicator for exploration and policy uncertainty.
+Sharp drops may indicate premature convergence or collapse.

-\item \textbf{Average Response Length.} Mean number of generated tokens per rollout, capturing verbosity and (in our setup) the extent of reasoning traces.
+\item \textbf{Average Response Length.} Mean number of generated tokens per rollout, capturing verbosity and, in our setup, the extent of reasoning traces.

 \item \textbf{Gradient Norm.} $\ell_2$ norm of the policy gradient vector as an indicator of training stability.
 Sudden spikes correlate with unstable updates and potential collapse.